abdulazizasiri/Front-End/bootstrap_tuotorial.md

   text-COLORS or bg-COLORS

 3- ImagesL using images classes such as: img-fluid, this makes the image more responsive.
    You can also specify a roundness property to images using: rounded, rounded-DIR.
-DIR can be, top, left, right, bottom. circle-0, circle
+DIR can be, top, left, right, bottom. circle-0, circle.
+You can also use float-right, bottom, left, top.